Shreehar-KE/book-django-for-professionals/README.md

-This is my notes/reference for the Django for Professionals 4.0 book by William S. Vincent
+These are my notes/reference for the Django for Professionals 4.0 book by William S. Vincent